This article has been updated to include more details about the lawsuit.

 Here’s what the case filing reads:

-This class action seeks compensatory damages, restitution, disgorgement of profits, costs of suit, actual damages, attorneys’ fees, costs, declaratory judgment, injunctive relief, and any other relief that this Court deems just and proper arising from Defendants’ breach of contract, and unfair, unlawful, unethical, fraudulent, misleading, unconscionable, and/or deceptive business policies and practices related to Defendants’ manufacturing, advertising, marketing, and/or sales of their FuelRod product and related service.
+This class action seeks compensatory damages, restitution, disgorgement of profits, costs of suit, actual damages, attorneys’ fees, costs, declaratory judgment, injunctive relief, and any other relief that this Court deems just and proper arising from Defendants’ breach of contract, and unfair, unlawful, unethical, fraudulent, misleading, immoral, and deceptive business policies and practices related to Defendants’ manufacturing, advertising, marketing, and sales of their FuelRod product and related service.

-Those who join the suit are seeking damages and related costs after FuelRod switched from a free charger swapping model to one that costs a fee.
-The lawsuit states that the “free, unlimited swaps” was the main benefit for purchasing a FuelRod, and many Walt Disney World and Disneyland guests agree that they purchased FuelRods at the Disney Parks for a $30 upfront cost knowing at the time that they could swap out their chargers as many times as they needed without any limitations or fee.
+Those who joined the suit seek damages and related costs after FuelRod switched from a free charger-swapping model to one that costs a fee.
+The lawsuit states that the “free, unlimited swaps” was the main benefit of purchasing a FuelRod.
+Many Walt Disney World and Disneyland Guests agree that they purchased FuelRods at the Disney Parks for a $30 upfront cost knowing at the time that they could swap out their chargers as many times as they needed without any limitations or fees.

-Those in the suit feel that they now have a product that is less-than, and they would not have purchased it at all (or would have rather purchased it at a lower price point) had they known about the fee that is associated with swapping the FuelRod chargers, as of November 1.
-Now, instead of “free, unlimited swaps” written on FuelRod kiosks throughout the Disney Parks, the kiosks display a message that notifies users of the $3 swapping fee that will be put in place beginning this Friday.
+Those in the suit feel that they now have a product that is less than, and they would not have purchased it at all (or would have instead purchased it at a lower price point) had they known about the fee that is associated with swapping the FuelRod chargers, as of November 1.
+Instead of “free, unlimited swaps” written on FuelRod kiosks throughout the Disney Parks, the stalls display a message that notifies users of the $3 swapping fee that will be placed beginning this Friday.

 After the news of the increased cost per swap for FuelRods at Disney Parks initially broke, many Disney Parks visitors shared that FuelRods aren’t even the best portable chargers on the market, and they’re right.
-According to the case, FuelRods aren’t as high quality of other portable charging systems available for purchase at other retailers.
-The batteries are “rated at only 2600 mAh (milli-Ampere-hours), meaning that they are unable to even deliver a single complete charge to a modern generation smartphone.”
+According to the case, FuelRods are less high quality than other mobile charging systems available at other retailers.
+The batteries are “rated at only 2600 mAh (milli-Ampere-hours), meaning they cannot even deliver a single complete charge to a modern smartphone.”
 They also are rated “on the low end of that spectrum, charging a single device at 1 A,” while other portable chargers on the market are rated “between 1 and 2.4 A (amps).”

-So far, it’s unclear what will become of the lawsuit, although we’ll update our website as soon as we know more information.
+So far, it’s still being determined what will become of the lawsuit, although we’ll update our website as soon as we know more information.